If you or a loved one were exposed to toxic water, the Birmingham Camp Lejeune Lawyers at Fob James Law Firm want to help you.

 Please don’t hesitate to reach out to us.
 Our biggest concern is making sure you get the justice and the compensation that you deserve.

-Contact a Camp Lejeune lawyer in Birmingham today for a free case evaluation.
+Contact a Camp Lejeune lawyer in Birmingham, AL today for a free case evaluation.

 Camp Lejuene Water Contamination FAQ